oban-bg/oban/guides/testing/testing_config.md

 in isolation as well as through the top level config.

 If your plugins are statically defined, then validating them through `Oban.Config` is easy and recommended.
-However, if your config is dynamic, then you can test the plugin config directly.
+If your config is dynamic, then you can test the plugin config directly.

 Suppose you have a helper function that returns a crontab config at runtime: